-Refer to the Master of Education Practice Table on page 223.
+Refer to the Master of Education Practice Table.

-Postgraduate Certificate in Educational Leadership (PgCertEdL) ${\rm AK1052}$
+Postgraduate Certificate in Educational Leadership (PgCertEdL) ${\mbox{AK}{1052}}$

 These regulations are to be read in conjunction with all other relevant statutes and regulations, including the General Academic Statute and General Academic Regulations.